 Deposit: $500 to reserve your spot

 Flight costs are on your own.
-Flights FL/Cuba will be reserved for you so the group arrives together (these will be purchased 8-12 weeks before departure)
+We help you select the best flights so the group arrives at similar times (these will be purchased 8-12 weeks before departure)

 The purpose of this itinerary is to give you an idea of the types of activities you will engage in during the tour, however, it may change based on factors such as availability, weather, and to take advantage of spontaneous activities and events.